 Ocean Gate is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ocean Gate is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ocean Gate who work in office and administrative support (11.75%), management occupations (11.00%), and sales jobs (10.38%).
+There are especially a lot of people living in Ocean Gate who work in office and administrative support (15.81%), sales jobs (11.29%), and management occupations (11.29%).

 Also of interest is that Ocean Gate has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Ocean Gate is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ocean Gate is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Ocean Gate is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Ocean Gate does not have a public transit system used by locals to get to and from work.

 The people who call Ocean Gate home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ocean Gate residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ocean Gate include Irish, Italian, German, Polish, and English.
+The greatest number of Ocean Gate residents report their race to be White, followed by Asian.
+Important ancestries of people in Ocean Gate include Irish, German, Italian, Polish, and English.

 The most common language spoken in Ocean Gate is English.
 Other important languages spoken here include Italian and Armenian.